vanderbilt-virtual-reality/Solar-System/README.md

 **Center of Dashboard- Planet Proximity and Information:**

-Display warns if a planet is in close proximity and the information related to the respective planet
+Display warns if a planet is in close proximity and the information related to the respective planet.
+The type of information displayed is the planet's average distance from the sun, radius, number of moons and/or rings, as well as type of planet (i.e. Terrestrial, Gas Giant, Ice Giant)

 **Right of Dashboard-Speed:**

 Display shows current speed and in reference to the speed of light.

-*Game controls can be seen on monitors at the back of the spaceship*
+### Back Monitors
+Behind the player is a set of computer monitors that display the instructions of the game for the player to reference during the game.

 ## Information for Particular Project Aspects
 ### Starry Sky Creation